stephentown42/ML_examples/notebooks/titanic/0_ReadMe.md

 Following these threads will help us begin to unravel the story, produce new leads and new questions that build a more complex picture of a dataset with meaning, but also gaps.
 Our role as data scientists is to recognise that meaning and develop the intuition to accurately bridge those gaps, ultimately leading to our ability to predict the surival outcomes for nearly all passengers (hopefully!)

-Ensemble models reflect a failure of intellect - they are the statistical equivalent of diversification in finance.
-Warren Buffet once reflected that it's much better to invest a lot in a sound profitable business with clear growth potential than to spread money across many businesses.
-The reason for this is reflected in the Black Swan (Nasseem Talib) as diversification pushes you towards the mean return, which isn't in any way transformative; using ensemble models means that the true model of the data is just one of many whos output is dilutted by the crowd.
-The widespread use of ensemble models is an indictment of the state of machine learning as a form of numerical sophistry - it reflects the fact that most people aren't interested in the true model, they just want something good enough to run with the crowd.